 The MMTel AS should discover the data channel capability of the served UE by a +sip.app-subtype media feature tag with a value of "webrtc-datachannel" in the Contact header field of user-initiated REGISTER request contained in the body of the third-party REGISTER request received from the S-CSCF.

-In the originating network, if the MMTel AS could know that the terminating network does not support IMS data channel through a 488 (Not Acceptable Here) response from the terminating network, with a Warning header indicating that the terminating network does not support data channel media description, it should remove the data channel descriptions in the SDP offer received and retry sending the updated request.
+The requirements on the UE are as follows:

-In the terminating network, if the MMTel AS knows that the terminating UE does not support IMS data channel, it should remove the data channel descriptions in the SDP offer received.
+The UE discovers the data channel capability of its home network by detecting a Feature-Caps header field with a "+g.3gpp.webrtc-datachannel" header field parameter in the 200 OK response from the S-CSCF during SIP registration procedure.